 |Vuyokazi Nyokana delivers the training programmes within South Africa.
 She has experience in training and supporting parents and crèche workers, and contributes to the ongoing development of the training material.|

-Peter and Lynne are joined on the board by Prof. Mark Tomlinson, Dr. Mamphela Ramphele, Mdebuka Mthwazi and John Smelcer.
+Peter and Lynne are joined on the South African board by Dr. Mamphela Ramphele, Prof Mark Tomlinson, Mdebuka Mthwazi, and John Smelcer.
 In the UK, Peter and Lynne are assisted by three Trustees: Cathy Creswell, Nova Robinson, and Nicholas Dowdall.